Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 • Introduction to Hedge Accounting

-• Correct and incorrect uses of multiple derivative strategies (case study).
+• Correct and incorrect uses of multiple derivative strategies (case study)

-• Lessons learnt from the „options crisis” of 2008 in Poland from the perspective of corporations and financial institutions.
+• Lessons learnt from the “options crisis” of 2008 in Poland from the perspective of corporations and financial institutions

 Price

-EUR 2000 net - 4 modules (8 days)
+EUR 2000 net - 4-Module Package (Mod 1-4 | 8 days)

-EUR 1100 net - 2 selected modules (4 days)
+EUR 1100 net - 2-Module Package (Mod 1-2 | 4 days)

 EUR 650 net - 1 selected module (2 days)